Program Information Sessions – 2026

 Degree Information and Performance Metrics

-The USC Keck School of Medicine confers the DNAP degree upon program completion.
-Graduates can take the National Certification Exam (NCE) administered by the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA).
-Graduates may obtain state licensure as a Certified Registered Nurse Anesthetist (CRNA) after completing the NCE.
+The USC Keck School of Medicine confers the DNAP degree upon successful program completion.
+Graduates are eligible to sit for the National Certification Examination (NCE) administered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
+Upon passing the NCE, graduates may pursue state licensure as a Certified Registered Nurse Anesthetist (CRNA).

-The program’s application cycle begins July 1st and closes on August 31st.
-Applicants must submit all documents by August 31st to qualify for an interview.
-Candidate interviews occur in November, and a new cohort matriculates every May.
+The application cycle will open between July 15 and August 1, 2026 and close on August 31, 2026.
+All application materials must be submitted by the August 31, 2026 deadline to be considered for an interview.
+Interviews are conducted in November, and a new cohort matriculates each May.

 Program Video

-The USC Program of Nurse Anesthesia is accredited through Spring 2033 by the Council on Accreditation (COA) of Nurse Anesthesia Educational Programs.
-The university holds regional accreditation through the Western Association of Schools and Colleges (WASC).
-Please reference the university website for accreditation information.
+The USC Program of Nurse Anesthesia is accredited through Spring 2033 by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+The University of Southern California is regionally accredited by the Western Association of Schools and Colleges (WASC).
+Please refer to the university website for additional accreditation information.

 NCE First Time Pass Rate